hannahbellelee/ai-mockai/README.md

 # MockAI

-**Description:**
-MockAI is an open-source project designed to provide developers with a self-hosted service that simulates various AI OpenAPIs.
+MockAI is an project designed to provide developers with a self-hosted service that simulates various AI OpenAPIs.
 This tool is essential for unit testing, allowing developers to ensure their applications are robust and error-free before deployment.

 **Features:**
 - Simulate popular AI OpenAPIs for seamless unit testing